What counts as bad credit for mortgage purposes?

 Consider your next move

-Once you’re on the ladder, focus on maintaining a clean payment record.
-After two to three years you may be able to remortgage to a much better rate.
+Once you are on the ladder, keep your payment record clean.
+After two to three years you may be able to remortgage onto a much better rate.

 Speak to a bad credit mortgage specialist

-At Clearview Mortgage Solutions, we work with specialist lenders who consider all types of credit issues — including self-employed applicants with adverse credit or those who have been refused a mortgage elsewhere.
-We’ll review your credit file, explain your realistic options, and only apply to lenders where you have a genuine chance of being accepted.
+At Clearview Mortgage Solutions, we work with specialist lenders who consider every kind of credit issue.
+That includes self-employed applicants with adverse credit and people who have been refused a mortgage elsewhere.
+We read through your credit file, explain the options that are realistic for you, and only apply to lenders where you have a genuine chance of a yes.

-Compare deals across the market or contact us for a free, no-obligation assessment.
-We’ll be honest about what’s possible and help you take the right next step.
+Compare deals across the market or get in touch for a free, no-obligation assessment.
+We will be straight with you about what is possible and help you take the right next step.

 I thought a CCJ from three years ago meant I’d never get a mortgage.
 My broker found a specialist lender and I completed on my first home within eight weeks.

-At Clearview Mortgage Solutions, we work with specialist lenders who consider all types of credit issues.
-We’ll review your credit file, explain your realistic options, and only apply to lenders where you have a genuine chance of being accepted — no obligation.
+At Clearview Mortgage Solutions, we work with specialist lenders who consider every kind of credit issue.
+We read through your credit file, explain the options that are realistic for you, and only apply where you have a genuine chance of being accepted.
+There is no obligation to proceed.